mogden16/TradierTDA_Trader/README.md

 ---
 TRADING CRITERIA

 13. MIN_OPTIONPRICE: (Float) as you're scanning discord alerts, what's the minimum option price you'd like to potentially trade?
 14. MAX_OPTIONPRICE: (Float) what's the maximum price you'd like to trade?  *NOTE: THE POSITION SIZE MUST BE SET IN MONGO IN STRATEGIES*
 15. MIN_VOLUME: (Float) as you get alerts, python will send a request to TD API to get the price & volume of the option.
 What's the minimum volume you want to trade?
 You want to ensure that the contract is liquid
 16. MIN_DELTA: (Float) what's the minimum delta you'd like to trade?
 It takes absolute value
 17. GET_PRICE_FROM_TD: personal preference.
 Do you want to get your price quotes from TD or Tradier?
 Tradier is delayed for papertrading, so I always get price data from TD (True, False)
 18. BUY_PRICE: do you want to buy on the bidPrice, askPrice, lastPrice, mark? (string) I prefer to buy on bid, sell on ask
-19. SELL_PRICE = do you want to sell on the bidPrice, askPrice, lastPrice, mark? (string)
+19. SELL_PRICE: do you want to sell on the bidPrice, askPrice, lastPrice, mark? (string)
-20. MAX_QUEUE_LENGTH = (Float) a tasks has a KillQueueOrder function.
+20. MAX_QUEUE_LENGTH: (Float) a tasks has a KillQueueOrder function.
 If an order is queued for longer than MAX_QUEUE_LENGTH, then it's cancelled
-21. TAKE_PROFIT_PERCENTAGE = (Float) If trading OCO or Custom, what would you like your Take_Profit set as?
+21. TAKE_PROFIT_PERCENTAGE: (Float) If trading OCO or Custom, what would you like your Take_Profit set as?
 - Entry_Price * (1+Take_Profit_Percentage) = Take_Profit_Price
-22. STOP_LOSS_PERCENTAGE = (Float) If trading OCO or Custom, what would you like your Stop_Loss set as?
+22. STOP_LOSS_PERCENTAGE: (Float) If trading OCO or Custom, what would you like your Stop_Loss set as?
 - Entry_Price * (1-Stop_Loss_Percentage) = Stop_Loss_Price
-23. TRAIL_STOP_PERCENTAGE = (Float) If trading Trail, it will set your trailing stop.
+23. TRAIL_STOP_PERCENTAGE: (Float) If trading Trail, it will set your trailing stop.
 - Entry_Price * TRAIL_STOP_PERCENTAGE = Trail_Stop_Value
 - Entry_Price - Trail_Stop_Value = Trail_Stop_Price
 - Please note that this trail stop is not 100% developed yet (Traider does NOT have a trailing stop order, so the websocket will constantly update a closing order)
-24. RUNNER_FACTOR = (Float) this is currently *not* being used.
+24. RUNNER_FACTOR: (Float) this is currently *not* being used.
 It used to enter a new order of RUNNER_FACTOR * position_size after an order hits take_profit_price
-25. TRADE_MULTI_STRIKES = do you want to trade multiple strikes of the same options?
+25. TRADE_MULTI_STRIKES: do you want to trade multiple strikes of the same options?
 TD sometimes sends gmails of 3 separate strikes in one email.
 If you don't want to trade these, it should be False (True, False)

 ---
 TECHNICAL ANALYSIS